Edit Blog Post

 by Paul Theroux, p.
 378

-They are different to each other: Croats are Roman Catholic and use the Latin writing script and Serbs are Serbian Orthodox Christians and use Serbian Cyrillic).
+They are different to each other although ethnically the same: Croats are Roman Catholic and use the Latin writing script and Serbs are Serbian Orthodox Christians and use Serbian Cyrillic writing script.

 When we arrived at the Bajakovo